 One of the biggest challenges you will face during your first year of graduate school is finding enough time to study for each class.
 While you will probably be taking fewer courses each semester than you took during your undergraduate studies, each class will require more study time.
 For example, if you are enrolled in nine credits (or approximately three classes) each term, then you will need to find a way to devote a minimum of three hours studying for each class every week.

-Once you add up your study time and time actually spent in class, this can be a significant chunk of time each week.
+Once you add up all the hours you spends studying and in class, this can be a significant chunk of time each week.
 Take a hard look at your weekly schedule and look for places where you can carve out time for concentrated study, reading, and analysis.
 Even small amounts of time, such as during your daily bus commute or each evening after dinner, can add up quite quickly.

 Keep a Graduate School Journal

 From your first day as a psychology graduate student, start keeping a detailed journal of your work.
-This is a great way to keep track of your progress as well as the information you have learned.
-While you can use whatever method works best for you, a large three-ring binder and plenty of loose-leaf paper is often one of the most effective techniques.
+This is a great way to keep track of your progress and maintain a record of the information you have learned.
+While you can use whatever method works best for you, a large three-ring binder and plenty of loose-leaf paper is often one of the easiest and most effective techniques.
 Maintaining an online educational blog is another great option.

 At the start of every term, write down the courses you are taking.
 Create a separate section for each course where you write down assignments and due dates.
 Also, insert a folder for each class so you can save graded assignments, papers, tests, and class notes.
 All of these materials can be very helpful later on when you are preparing for comprehensive exams, creating a portfolio, or writing your thesis or dissertation.

-Another feature that you should include in your journal is a bibliography.
-Throughout your career as a psychology graduate student, you will be expected to write numerous papers and use many sources.
+Another feature that you should include in your journal is an annotated APA format bibliography.
+Throughout your time as a psychology graduate student, you will be expected to write numerous papers and use many sources.
 Keep track of all of these sources and write a brief description of what information can be found in each reference.
 By writing down all of this information throughout your graduate studies, the research process for your thesis or dissertation will be much easier.

 Volunteer to Work with Graduate Faculty